carsonkk/carsonkk.com/content/projects/HeckaDBMS/index.md

 - Data storage in the form of an in-memory key-value store with an interface agnostic of the transaction protocol utilized

 The system was designed to be evaluated on the basis of both how much the multi-threaded support helped when faced with heavy concurrent transaction loads, as well as how the system handled various read/write loads.
 The results of this evaluation compared Strict 2PL against Microsoft's own protocol in order to pinpoint the tradeoffs made with their design.

+*This project was a joint effort between Sharon Levy and myself*